Anthony Swarzak, Relief Pitcher, New York Mets

 Swarzak was moved to the Twins' bullpen in 2012, pitching in just 5 games as a starter and in 39 games as a reliever.
 He had a 5.03 ERA in 96.2 innings.
 In 2013, he was a relief pitcher only in 48 games with the Twins.
 He had a career high 69 strikeouts (to 22 walks) and a career low ERA of 2.91.
 He missed part of the season due to time on the DL with a fractured rib.
 The next season, he pitched in a career high 50 games (4 as a starting pitcher).
 He finished the season with a 4.60 ERA.

 Swarzak became a free agent on November 26, 2014.
 He signed with the Cleveland Indians on January 15, 2015, but he didn't stay long with them.
 After just 10 games with the Indians in 2015, they released him on June 15th.
 He finished the season playing for the Korean Baseball Organization.

 The New York Yankees signed Swarzak on January 14, 2016.
 His time in 2016 was split between the major and minor leagues.
 In 26 games with the Yankees, he had a 5.52 ERA, 1 win and 2 losses, and 31 strikeouts to 7 walks in 31.0 innings.

 Swarzak became a free agent again on October 5, 2016.
-He signed a minor league contract with the White Sox on January 23, 2017.
+He signed a minor league contract with the Chicago White Sox on January 23, 2017.
 He was traded to the Brewers on July 26, 2017.
 He finished the 2017 season with 6 wins and 4 losses, 2 saves, 91 strikeouts to 22 walks, and a career low 2.33 ERA in 41 games with the White Sox and 29 games with the Brewers.